chrisaversa/chrisaversa.github.io/_posts/CCEL.markdown

 - In-house developed engine control algorithms operating on National Instrument's LabVIEW interface
 - Isolated exhaust after-treatment bench

 As a research assistant at the CCEL, I was personally involved in many areas of research, actively participating in the design and fabrication of various facilities, as well as testing and data processing.
-Some of the various design and fabrications I conducted
+Some of the various design and fabrications I was involved with include:

+- fabrication and installation of a modified piston and cylinder head to convert a diesel engine into a gasoline engine
+- portable fuel conditioning unit
+- heated exhaust after-treatment test bench
+- Intake, exhaust and EGR pipes for research engines
+- Oil sump for 300 bar research engine
+- Fuel rail mounts
+- DME fuel tank storage cage